 Protocol Chimera: The Last Creature Bureau's Most Controversial Containment Policy Revealed

-The Genesis of Necessary Atrocity: The Silent Scourge and Director Thorne
+The Genesis of Necessary Atrocity

 The implementation of Protocol Chimera is inextricably linked to the tenure of Director Elias Thorne, a figure whose legacy is perpetually debated in the hidden archives beneath the Obsidian Spire.
 Thorne, a brilliant but ruthlessly pragmatic Xenobiologist, rose to prominence during the late 19th-century expansion of LCB operations into the shifting territories known as the Umbral Fringes.

-The Silent Scourge, where an entity known only as the ‘Unwoven Composer’ breached the primary containment wards of Sector 7 (now a permanently quarantined zone in the Carpathian foothills), resulted in the loss of three full enforcement battalions and the temporary collapse of local spacetime causality.
-Thorne argued before the High Council that conventional methods—the use of Null-Rods or temporal stasis fields—were insufficient against entities whose very nature defied established physics.
+The Silent Scourge — where an entity known only as the 'Unwoven Composer' breached the primary containment wards of Sector 7 (now a permanently quarantined zone in the Carpathian foothills) — resulted in the loss of three full enforcement battalions and the temporary collapse of local spacetime causality.
+Thorne argued before the High Council that conventional methods — the use of Null-Rods or temporal stasis fields — were insufficient against entities whose very nature defied established physics.

 "Containment, in these extreme cases," Thorne is recorded as stating in the surviving audio logs, "is merely delayed failure.
 We must engineer a terminal paradox.
 We make the lock and the key the same object, and that object must be something the entity cannot digest without destroying itself."